LeadHaste

 Top Prospecting Tools and Data Providers

-I start with market-leading databases and sales intelligence platforms for raw prospect discovery.
-I use ZoomInfo, Crunchbase, and Apollo to pull company firmographics, recent funding events, and role titles.
+Start with market-leading databases and sales intelligence platforms for raw prospect discovery.
+Use ZoomInfo, Crunchbase, and Apollo to pull company and contact records matching your ICP filters.
+Sales Navigator helps pinpoint decision-makers with intent signals and industry context.

 CRM Integration and Export